 - Hang a clothesline in your room and clip photos to it to make an album

 - Learn a new card game

-- Make a potion lab outside with food coloring and jars (wear an apron!)
+- Make a potion lab or pouring station outside with food coloring and containers (wear an apron!)

 - Set up a shop and be the shop keeper